-Figure 1 displays measured height profiles for the electron concentration ($\widetilde{N_e}$), electron temperature ($\widetilde{T_e}$) and ion temperature ($\widetilde{T_i}$) for the experiment on 25 November 2014 (the tilde denotes measured parameters as opposed to modelled).
-For this case the pump frequency $f_0 = 6.30$ MHz, which is approximately half way between the fourth and fifth electron gyroharmonic in

-- 70 the F region.
+Figure 1 displays measured height profiles for the electron concentration (\widetilde{N}{e}) , electron temperature (\widetilde{T}{e}) and ion temperature (T_i) for the experiment on 25 November 2014 (the tilde denotes measured parameters as opposed to modelled ones).
+For this case the pump frequency is $f_0 = 6.30 \text{ MHz}$, which is approximately half way between the fourth and fifth electron gyroharmonics in the F region.
 The transmitted power was 818 kW.
-For some unknown technical reason, Heating did not transmit a circularly polarised wave during this experiment: the effective radiated power (ERP) was 242 MW in LHCP and 157 MW in right-handed circular polarisation (RHCP), assuming perfectly conducting ground.
+For some unknown technical reason, Heating did not transmit a circularly polarized wave during this experiment: the effective radiated power (ERP) was 242 MW in LHCP and 157 MW in right-handed circular polarization (RHCP), assuming a perfectly conducting ground.
 However, electron heating effects from pumping with LHCP dominate over those with RHCP.
-Bryers et al. (2013) estimated the height-integrated heating source for O-mode pumping to be approximately a factor of three larger than for X-mode pumping, for a pump duty cycle of 50% and the O-mode - pump frequency not near an electron gyroharmonic, however, with the X-mode frequency near a gyroharmonic (their Figure 5).
+Bryers et al. (2013) estimated the height-integrated heating source for Omode pumping to be approximately a factor of 3 larger than for X-mode pumping, for a pump duty cycle of 50% and the O-mode pump frequency not near an electron gyroharmonic, with the X-mode frequency near a gyroharmonic (their Fig. 5), however.
 In addition, the ERP in our experiments for LHCP was larger than for RHCP.
 We therefore consider the measured heating effects to be representative of pure LHCP pumping.

-The $\widetilde{N_e}$ profile in the top panel of Fig. 1 is stable throughout the displayed time interval and does not show modulations due to the pumping.
-However, the $\widetilde{T_e}$ profile in the middle panel exhibits clear pump-induced modulations.
+The $\widetilde{N_e}$ profile in Fig. 1a is stable throughout the displayed time interval and does not show modulations due to the pumping.
+However, the $\widetilde{T_e}$ profile in Fig. 1b exhibits clear pump-induced modulations.
 The HF pumping is marked by white boxes and the red zigzag line indicates the radar elevation scan.
-The $\widetilde{T_i}$ shown in the bottom panel does only exhibit weak pump-induced modulations.
+The $\widetilde{T_i}$ shown in Fig. 1c only exhibits weak pump-induced modulations.
 The ionospheric conditions and response to the HF pumping in the experiments on 24 October 2017 were similar to those shown in Fig. 1.
-However, whereas for 2014 the ionospheric critical frequency foF2was near 8 MHz, well above f_0 , foF2 was near f_0 in 2017.
+However, whereas for 2014 the ionospheric critical frequency f_0F2 was near 8 MHz, well above f_0 , f_0F2 was near f_0 in 2017.

 The used pump cycle in combination with the radar scan cycle enabled measurement of the temporal evolution of the ionospheric parameters at all radar elevation angles throughout the pumping.
-Figure 2 shows the temporal evolution of height profiles of \tilde{T}e for the different elevation angles of the UHF radar, starting at t = 5 s after pump-on for the experiments on 25 November 2014.
-Such measurements require reasonably stable ionospheric conditions during several pump cycles (see Fig. 1), as the radar, scanning eight elevations between 75.2° and 82.2°, samples the interaction region at a given elevation at different times after pump-on in different pump pulses.
-With measurements at sufficiently many pump pulses the temporal evolution can

-90 then be traced throughout the duration of pump-on (t = 0-150 s) at all elevations.
+Figure 2 shows the temporal evolution of height profiles of T_e for the different elevation angles of the UHF radar, starting at t = 5 s after pump-on for the experiments on 25 November 2014.
+Such measurements require reasonably stable ionospheric conditions during several pump cycles (see Fig. 1), as the radar, scanning eight elevations between 75.2 and 82.2°, samples the interaction region at a given elevation at different times after pump-on in different pump pulses.
+With measurements at sufficiently many pump pulses the temporal evolution can then be traced throughout the duration of pump-on (t = 0-150 s) at all elevations.